-The Department of Transport has indicated that the wording of some of the rules will be changed where appropriate to reflect the need for all road users to behave responsibly.
+The Department for Transport has indicated that the wording of some of the rules will be changed where appropriate to reflect the need for all road users to behave responsibly.
 Several concerns were raised about the proposal to give way to pedestrians waiting at a junction with the main concern being that this was confusing and could result in more accidents.
 The wording of this is being reviewed.

 These will then similarly be laid before parliament.